Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Background and results

-see Section \ref{section:CL}.
-Combined with Proposition \ref{proposition:geom-inter}, we can reinterpret Davison's non-existence result mentioned in Section \ref{section:eCY} in the following slightly more general form: \begin{proposition} Let $M$ be a Liouville manifold which admits a cyclic dilation, then it does not contain any closed exact Lagrangian submanifold $L\subset M$ which is hyperbolic. \end{proposition}
+which is compatible with the Viterbo functoriality and the Gysin sequence, see Section \ref{section:CL}.
+Combined with Proposition \ref{proposition:geom-inter}, we can reinterpret Davison's non-existence result mentioned in Section \ref{section:eCY} in the following slightly more general form.

+\begin{proposition} Let $M$ be a Liouville manifold which admits a cyclic dilation, then it does not contain any closed, orientable, exact Lagrangian submanifold $L\subset M$ which is hyperbolic. \end{proposition}

+Proposition \ref{proposition:Davison} will be proved in Section \ref{section:CL}.
+In particular, when $M=T^\ast Q$, it follows from Proposition \ref{proposition:geom-inter} and the formality result mentioned at the end of Section \ref{section:wrap} that the fundamental group algebra $\mathbb{K}[\pi_1(Q)]$ cannot be exact Calabi-Yau if $Q$ is hyperbolic, which recovers \cite{bd}, Corollary 6.2.4.

-Analogous to what Seidel and Solomon have done in the case of dilations and quasi-dilations $\cite{ss}$, one can use Lefschetz fibrations to produce more examples of Liouville manifolds which admit cyclic dilations starting from the known ones.
-More precisely, we prove in Section \ref{section:Lefschetz} the following: \begin{theorem} Let $M$ be a $2n$-dimensional Liouville manifold, such that $n>1$ is odd.
+Analogous to what Seidel and Solomon have done in the case of dilations and quasi-dilations $\cite{ps5,ss}$, one can use Lefschetz fibrations to produce more examples of Liouville manifolds which admit cyclic dilations starting from the known ones.
+More precisely, we prove in Section \ref{section:Lefschetz} the following: \begin{theorem} Let $M$ be a $2n$-dimensional Liouville manifold, with $n\geq3$.
 Suppose that $\pi:M\rightarrow\mathbb{C}$ is an exact symplectic Lefschetz fibration with smooth fiber $F$.
 If $F$ admits a cyclic dilation, then the same is true for the total space $M$. \end{theorem}